MoralisWeb3/changelog/README.md

 ## If you have questions

-Please post in [Moralis Forum](https://forum.moralis.io/t/general-discussion-about-the-changelog/14532) is you have questions or want to discuss this repository.
+Please post in [General Discussion About The Changelog in Moralis Forum](https://forum.moralis.io/t/general-discussion-about-the-changelog/14532) is you have questions or want to discuss this repository.

+## If you want to open an issue

+To open an issue please create a new thread in [Moralis Forum in this category](https://forum.moralis.io/c/changelog/).